Section I - 2.00(A) UMB Faculty Senate Bylaws

 Article I

-The Officers of the Faculty Senate shall be the President, the Vice President, and the Secretary.
-Officers must be members of the Faculty Senate and terms of office begin on July 1.
-The President shall be elected for a term of two years and, upon completion of this term, shall serve two additional years on the Senate Advisory Council.
-The Vice President and the Secretary shall be elected for one-year terms and may serve two consecutive terms.
-In the event that one of the officers resigns from the Senate, an election will be held to fill the remainder of the officer's term.
+The UMB Senate Executive Board will consist of the Officers of the Faculty Senate.
+The Officers of the UMB Faculty Senate will be the President, the Vice President, and the Secretary.
+Officers must be members of the Faculty Senate.
+Terms of office begin on July 1.
+The President shall be elected for a term of two years with a maximum of two terms of consecutive service.
+The Vice President and the Secretary shall be elected for one-year terms and may serve three consecutive terms.
+In the event one of the officers resigns from the Senate, an election will be held to fill the remainder of the officer's term.

-2. The Vice President shall have the duties usually assigned to this office, including such tasks as may be delegated by the President.
-In the absence of the President, the Vice President shall preside over meetings of the Faculty Senate and the Senate Advisory Council.
+- The Vice President shall have the duties usually assigned to this office, including such tasks as may be delegated by the President.
+In the absence of the President, the Vice President shall preside over meetings of the Faculty Senate and the Senate Executive Board.
+The Vice President will also oversee the internal committees/taskforces designated by the Faculty Senate.

-3. The Secretary shall arrange for the taking and distribution of minutes of all proceedings of the Faculty Senate and the Senate Advisory Council, for compiling and indexing the measures formally adopted, and for such other tasks as are designed by the President.
+- The Secretary shall arrange for the taking and distribution of minutes of all proceedings of the Faculty Senate and the Senate Executive Board, for compiling and indexing the measures formally adopted, and for such other tasks as are designated by the President.
 The secretary also establishes and maintains efficient communication with the members of the Faculty Senate, including such information as meeting notices, minutes and special announcements designated by the President.
-And the Secretary shall also find or develop means, including email and web resources, to communicate to the entire constituency of the Faculty Senate such information as shall be designated by the President.
+The Secretary shall also find or develop means, including email and web resources, to communicate to the constituency of the Faculty Senate such information as shall be designated by the President.
+The Secretary will oversee the annual election of new Faculty Senators including advertisement of the nomination process, communication with nominees, running the election online and announcing the elected Senators.

 Article II